shalabhsuman/variantCallingPipelineGermlineHC4/README.md

   + Stict Bash Mode (Error Handling).
 Non-Zero Status means failure
   + Can detect incomplete results' files

-## Pipeline/HPC Failure Scenarios Tested
+## Pipeline/HPC Failure Scenarios Test
   1. Job failure by itself. (java error, memory issue, core dump, etc.)
       + without output.
       + with partial output.
   2. Job failed due to cluster issue. (job killed by the cluster)
       + without output.
       + with partial output.
-  3. Job entered in to eqw/dr status (not easy to simulate, let’s be creative here).
+  3. Job entered in to eqw/dr status (not easy to simulate, let’s be creative here)
   4. Job stuck in the “r” status (Snakemake will simply wait under this situation, which is expected and not very harmful, other than wasting computational time until the user realizes it)
   5. Any other error scenario…?